You want to visit China but you don’t know where to start? This guide shows you all you need to know on how to plan your first trip to China.

 - China blocks Google, Facebook, WhatsApp, and Instagram

 - Download WeChat!
 Everyone uses wechat in china.
 You can also communicate with your friends outside of china on Wechat (if they have it too) since Facebook messenger, Gchat and Whatsapp are blocked

-- Not everyone speaks English.
+- Not everyone in China speaks English.
 Find young people if you really need help.
-College graduates generally speak some English
+Chinese college graduates generally speak some English

 - China is big so research the areas you are visiting for weather and food information